-The Center for Food Safety (CFS) has now filed a legal action demanding that the USDA reverse its decision and again prohibit hydroponic farmers from displaying the organic label.
-The filing has been endorsed by over a dozen other organic certifying organizations, including the Organic Farmers Association, the Northwest Organic Dairy Producers Alliance (NODPA), PCC Community Markets, and the Cornucopia Institute.
+The Center for Food Safety (CFS) has filed a legal action demanding that the USDA reverse its decision and once again prohibit hydroponic farmers from displaying the organic label.
+The filing has been endorsed by over a dozen organic certifying organizations, including the Organic Farmers Association, the Northwest Organic Dairy Producers Alliance (NODPA), PCC Community Markets, and the Cornucopia Institute.

 For those interested in learning more about the practice of good soil stewardship, The Organic Farming Research Foundation has published a comprehensive Soil Health and Organic Farming Series of guidebooks and webinars.
 Their goal is to provide organic farmers and gardeners with up-to-date information on biological management of plant diseases, the soil-food web, and soil-management plans.